Last updated on May 2nd, 2023 at 08:13 pm

 While the future of the Affordable Care Act is uncertain in the current political climate, the IRS has given indications that you must still adhere to ACA health coverage requirements for the foreseeable tax filing season.
-For instance, in the 2018 filing season, the IRS won't accept electronic returns from taxpayers who fail to address the health coverage requirements of the ACA.
-If you're unsure of your obligations, don't hesitate to reach out to Advance Partners or other industry experts.
+For instance, the IRS issued penalty notices this year for ACA noncompliance under IRC Section 4980H for the 2017 tax year, indicating that they are intensifying enforcement efforts.
+If you’re unsure of your obligations, don’t hesitate to reach out to Advance Partners or other industry experts.

 Year end is a good time to review benefits and compensation for the next year, as well as stay on top of any issues or corrections that need made by the end of the year.
 Will you give your employee’s year-end bonuses?
 Will you provide raises?
 Are your taxable fringe benefits accounted for?
 These are all things to consider as you budget and plan for the new year.

 Take stock of your equipment needs for your staffing office.
 Does your staffing firm need new computers or furniture?
 If so, there are several ways to write-off the cost of purchases, as long as you place the items are ready for use in your business by the end of the year.

 6. BE PREPARED FOR A WORKER’S COMP AUDIT